Frequently Asked Questions

 Installing a Tueller Wall Easel is a relatively easy project.
 Detailed step-by-step installation guides come with every easel.
-However there are a few things to consider before making a purchase… One should have some general experience with tools and be prepared for a little hands-on work.
+However there are a few things to consider before making a purchase -One should have some general experience with tools and be prepared for some hands-on work.
 If you are reasonably confident with things like locating wall studs, using a tape measure, using a drill, etc, then you should have no problem installing one of our easels.
 In our experience, most people have been able to do it in an hour or so.
-It can be very helpful to have a friend assist you with the installation (one person to hold the wall rails in place while the other makes pencil marks, fastens screws into the wall, etc), but it’s not essential.
+It can be very helpful to have a friend assist you with the installation (one person to hold the wall rails in place while the other makes pencil marks, fastens screws into the wall, etc).
 If you are not comfortable with the sort of tasks described above, it may be wise to hire a handyman or contractor to install the wall easel for you.

 Can Easels Be Installed On Concrete Or Brick Walls?

 Yes.
 Provided a wall is reasonably flat, has enough room and is free of obstructions (light fixtures, switches, etc), it is likely a suitable location for a wall easel.
 If you don’t have previous experience with mounting things on a masonry wall (poured concrete, concrete block or brick), it’s probably a good idea to contact me prior to ordering.
 There may be some considerations to discuss before I ship your easel.
 When I know that an easel is to be installed on a masonry wall, I pre-drill the wall rails and include lead anchors with washer head screws.
 The customer then will need to drill the corresponding holes in the wall using a hammer drill and carbide tipped masonry bit.
 Some customers have opted to secure the rails to the wall with concrete screws such as Tapcon concrete screws.
 I don’t recommend using hammer-set anchors or wedge anchors for installing our wall easels.